learn-co-students/nyc-mhtn-se-020121/11-Rails-Associations/README.md

 ## Rails process for labs
 I remember that what helped me in my code challenge was developing a structure/habit in approaching a lab.
 I’d encourage you to develop one for yourself if you stress out or feel overwhelmed.
 Write a step-by-step instruction for yourself and do three labs following the steps.
 For instance, here are the steps that helped me pass&finish fast:
-1. `git clone, bundle install`
+1. `git clone, bundle install` OR `rails new your-project-name`
 2. While your terminal is doing the job, read the instruction.
 3. ON A WHITEBOARD: draw the models, draw the associations (does it need a join model?), write what each model needs (columns), mark validations and views
 NOW only you’re starting to code.
 Create models (`rails g model`).
 I’d also copy/paste instructions for each model from the read me.
 If you feel like a task is super confusing, put it at the bottom of the list so that you get to it at the end (5/6 tasks done is better than being stuck for 40 minutes in panic)
-4. Add association macros and validations in models
+4. Create and run migrations: `rails db:create`, `rails db:migrate`
-5. Create and run migrations: `rails db:create`, `rails db:migrate`
+5. Add has_many association macros and validations in models
 6. Write seed data just to check associations (I’d say, three instances of each class but only 2 for a joiner; in each of the classes, there should be one instance without connection)
 7. `rails db:seed`
 8. In `rails console`: try to access instances of different classes through associations: